AntonC9018/MagicOnion/README.md

 }
 ```

-> GroupRepository is created per StreamingHub type
+> A GroupRepository is created per StreamingHub type

-> If you want to create ServerSide loop and broadcast out of StreamingHub, you can pass Broadcast(room) result but it is unnatural, I'll add support kit of create server-side loop
+> If you want to create a server-side loop and broadcast out of StreamingHub, you can pass Broadcast(room) result but it is unnatural, I'll add support kit for creating a server-side loop.

-Group has in-memory storage, it can store extra data to group member.
-It can set `Group.AddAsync(string groupName, TStorage data)` instead of standard AddAsync.
+Group has in-memory storage, which can associate extra data to a group member.
+For that, use the overload `Group.AddAsync(string groupName, TStorage data)` instead of the standard AddAsync.

-Data is can get from `group.GetInMemoryStorage<T>` and can invoke `AllValues`, `Set(Guid connectionId, T Value)`, `Get(Guid connectionId)`.
+The in-memory storage can be retrieved by using `group.GetInMemoryStorage<T>` and manipulated via `AllValues`, `Set(Guid connectionId, T Value)`, `Get(Guid connectionId)`.

 > StreamingHub's ConnectionId is ServiceContext.ContextId

-Default MagicOnion's group is inmemory and using `ImmutableArrayGroup`.
-This group implementation is tuned for small room, not enter/leave frequently.
-If large room and enter/leave frequently design, you can use `ConcurrentDictionaryGroup`.
-It can configure by `GroupConfigurationAttribute` or `MagicOnionOptions.DefaultGroupRepositoryFactory`.
+Default MagicOnion's group implementation is in-memory and uses `ImmutableArrayGroup`.
+This group implementation is tuned for small rooms, not designed to be entered/left frequently.
+If a large room and frequent enters or leaves are desired, you can use `ConcurrentDictionaryGroup`.
+It can be configured by using `GroupConfigurationAttribute` or `MagicOnionOptions.DefaultGroupRepositoryFactory`.

 ```csharp
 // use ***GroupRepositoryFactory type.